 Looking for a Seattle bankruptcy attorney with some integrity?

-At Integrity Law Group, our experienced bankruptcy attorneys have been helping Seattle residents for years in the filing and getting out of bankruptcy.
+At Integrity Law Group, our experienced Seattle bankruptcy attorneys have been helping Seattle residents for years in the filing and getting out of bankruptcy.
 Below you will find more information on bankruptcy and its’ variations.
 If you’re in the Seattle area and find yourself facing bankruptcy, please, contact us today to talk with one of our Seattle Bankruptcy Lawyers.
 (206) 838-8118

 The most common bankruptcy filed is a chapter 7.
 The protection of the bankruptcy process allows for the elimination of most if not all debts, and will stop foreclosure processes, allow a debtor to negotiate with secured lenders, allow payment of past support payments throughout a three or five year span of time, force the state to reinstate a drivers license for failure to pay civil penalties, etc. Most individuals who file a bankruptcy are permitted to retain all of their assets while at the same time discharging all their debts.
 A bankruptcy is not always the best option and one of our bankruptcy attorneys will explain alternatives to the filing of bankruptcy during the initial consultation.